Mehdi-Adjaoue/aws_notebook/README.md

     ```

-1. The username will be preceded by `(venv)` on your terminal, it is perfectly normal.
+1. The username will be preceded by `(venv)` on your terminal, this is normal.
 1. Install jupyter notebook :

     ```